 If the Pipeline Operator is unable (upon such a visit) to obtain the access required to investigate the relevant matter, the Pipeline Operator shall not be required to revisit the Supply Point Premises, and if the Pipeline Operator did not require (pursuant to Clause 2.11) the Pipeline User to attend, the Pipeline Operator will so inform the Pipeline User as soon as reasonably practicable after making such visit.

-Daily Read Requirement

-Subject to Clauses 3.5, 3.7(b) and 3.10(c) a Supply Meter Point shall be classified as a DM Supply Meter Point where:

-the Supply Meter Point is Daily Read and
+Classes of Supply Point

-either:

-the Daily Read Requirement applies or

-an election as referred to in Clause 3.7(b) is in force in relation to such Supply Meter Point.

-Subject to Clause 3.4, the Daily Read Requirement shall apply in respect of:

-each relevant Supply Meter Point comprised in any Supply Point whose Annual Quantity is greater than 58,600,000 kWh (2,000,000 therms); and

-each relevant Supply Meter Point comprised in an Interruptible Supply Point.

-For the purposes of Clause 3.2:
+For the purposes of this Clause 3.1 the provisions of paragraph 1.5 of Section G of the UNC shall apply with the following changes:

-the “Daily Read Requirement” is the requirement that the Supply Meter at a Supply Meter Point shall be Daily Read;

-a relevant Supply Meter Point is a Supply Meter Point in respect of which the Annual Quantity is greater than 2,196,000 kWh (75,000 therms).
+paragraph 1.5.4 shall not apply;

+the references to "Transporter" in paragraphs 1.5.5(a) and 1.5.6(c) shall be interpreted as a references to the "Large Transporter"

+the reference to paragraph 7.3.5 of Section G of the UNC in paragraph 1.5.8 shall be interpreted as a reference to Clause 2.5 of Part CV of the IGT UNC.

+references to paragraph 1.11 of Section G of the UNC shall be interpreted as a reference to paragraph 1.11 with the following changes:

+the reference to Section A4 of the UNC in paragraph 1.11.1 (b) shall be interpreted as a reference to Part CI of the IGT UNC.

+the reference to 'Batch duration' in paragraph 1.11.4(c) shall be interpreted as a reference to "Batch Period".

+the reference to Section M5.8.1 of the UNC in paragraph 1.11.4(c) shall be interpreted as a reference to Section M5.8.1 as incorporated into Part E by Clause 9 of Part E.

+the reference to Section M5.9.1 of the UNC in paragraph 1.11.4(c) shall be interpreted as a reference to Section M5.9.1 as incorporated into Part E by Clause 10 of Part E.

 For the purposes of the Code:

-a Supply Meter is Daily Read in accordance with Part D 1.4;

-“Daily Read Equipment” is equipment of a design and standard of manufacture approved (consistently with any Legal Requirement) by the Pipeline Operator or by the Large Transporter which enable Meter Readings to be obtained remotely at set intervals.
-Daily Read Equipment comprises:
+“Transporter Daily Read Equipment” is equipment of a design and standard of manufacture approved (consistently with any Legal Requirement) by the Pipeline Operator or by the Large Transporter which enables Meter Readings to be obtained by the Large Transporter remotely at set intervals and which comprises of:

 a device for capturing from the Supply Meter, and/or (where installed) a converter, data which constitutes or permits the derivation of a Meter Reading; and